aragon/aragon-wiki/docs/dev/security/bug_bounty.md

 You can find their deployed addresses on live networks in our [deployment documentation](https://github.com/aragon/deployments).

-## Areas of interest

-!!! tip "These are some examples of vulnerabilities that would be interesting"
-    - Bypassing ACL rules to get unauthorized access to an app.
-    - A user of an app performing an action that could freeze or lock the contract.
-    - Being able to escalate permissions using the Voting app or Token Manager without a proper vote being successful.

 ## Out of scope

 !!! question "What we consider out of scope for this bug bounty"